Dasiglucagon in a ready-to-use rescue pen

 All type 1 diabetes patients and the most severely affected type 2 patients depend on insulin injections to maintain blood glucose.
 Consequently, patients must monitor and adjust their blood glucose levels to remain in proper glycemic control, as both high and low blood glucose may affect their health, both in the short and long term.

-Severe hypoglycemia is an acute, life-threatening condition resulting from a critical drop in blood glucose levels associated primarily with insulin therapy.
+Severe hypoglycemia is an acute, life-threatening condition resulting from a critical drop in blood glucose levels associated primarily with insulin therapy and is one of the most feared complications of diabetes treatment.
 The condition of severe hypoglycemia is most frequently seen in people who inject insulin multiple times per day.
-Severe hypoglycemic events occur when blood glucose levels become critically low, and are among the most feared complications of diabetes treatment.

 Pivotal Phase 3 results

 The pivotal Phase 3 trial demonstrates that a single dose of dasiglucagon rapidly increases blood glucose levels in patients with type 1 diabetes following insulin-induced hypoglycemia.
-The trial compares the glycemic response observed after administration of dasiglucagon with that of placebo and that of currently marketed glucagon, in powder form for reconstitution prior to injection.
+The trial compares the glycemic response observed after administration of dasiglucagon with that of placebo and with reference to currently marketed glucagon (GlucaGen®), in powder form for reconstitution prior to injection.

 The primary endpoint was time to plasma glucose recovery, which was defined as first increase in plasma glucose of ≥20 mg/dL (1.1 mmol/L) from baseline without administration of rescue intravenous glucose.
-168 subjects were included in the trial: 82 to the dasiglucagon arm, 43 to the placebo arm, and 43 to the GlucaGen® arm.
+168 subjects were included in the trial: 82 in the dasiglucagon arm, 43 in the placebo arm, and 43 in the GlucaGen® arm.
 Additional details about the trial are found at https://clinicaltrials.gov/ct2/show/NCT03378635.